Last Updated on

 You should avoid byproducts of any kind in your dog’s food.
 What are byproducts?
 They’re the pieces of animals that humans don’t want to eat, like hooves, beaks, and horns.
 There is little nutritional value in these ingredients, so it’s best to avoid them.

-For example, avoid foods listing “meat meal” or “poultry meal” in favor of one that lists “chicken meal” or “turkey meal.”
+For example, avoid products listing “meat meal” or “poultry meal” in favor of one that lists “chicken meal” or “turkey meal.”

 Even though it’s often more expensive, whole meat ingredients (like deboned chicken) usually provide the best nutrition.

 Fiber has two important functions that are crucial for diabetic dogs.

 First, fiber expands in your dog’s gut, which helps them feel fuller longer.
 Secondly, it slows down how quickly glucose is released into your dog’s blood.
 This helps prevent sugar spikes.

 When carbohydrates are digested, they turn into glucose.
 Your diabetic dog doesn’t produce enough insulin to break down glucose.
 That means that the lower the level of carbohydrates in your dog’s food, the better.

 However, there are two different types of carbohydrates.